audhuang/hmm_shakespeare/README.txt

 If you are participating in the competition, it is a violation of the honor code to view this code without permission from one of the team members above.

+GUIDE TO CODE:

+	DIRECTORIES:
+		pickles
+			contains all the pickled numpy arrays, lists, and dictionaries used throughout all programs during poem generation

+	PYTHON:
+		parse.py
+			contains functions related to parsing the poems and generating dictionaries that map words to indices, etc. baum_welch.py
+			this file implements forward-backward and the baum-welch algorithm to train a hidden markov model on unsupervised data. outputs the trained transition and observations matrices as .npy files into ./pickles
+		poetry_generation.py
+			generates a poem with rhyming, syllable considerations, etc. visualization.py
+			code for investigating the meaning of the hidden states, etc.

+	TEXT FILES:
+		shakespeare.txt
+			the raw sonnet data
+		poems.txt
+			some selected poems from the poetry generation step

+	BASH:
+		train_hmms.sh
+			a script used for training multiple hidden markov models with various parameters